cellarium-ai/cellarium-cloud/src/casp/services/model_inference/README.rst

     PORT=8000 # Port which the running image will listen to (matches the FastAPI port).
     DB_CONNECTION=example-project:us-region-example:db-cluster-name # Cloud SQL connection name
     TIMEOUT=1100 # Request timeout in seconds
-    MAX_INSTANCES=500 # Maximum number of instances to scale to MIN_INSTANCES=0 # Minimum number of instances to scale to.
-If 0, the service will have a "cold start" CONCURRENCY=10 # Maximum number of requests that can be served at the same time per instance
+    MAX_INSTANCES=200 # Maximum number of instances to scale to MIN_INSTANCES=0 # Minimum number of instances to scale to.
+If 0, the service will have a "cold start" CONCURRENCY=10 # Maximum number of requests that can be served at the same time per instance SERVICE_ACCOUNT=sa-user@<project>.iam.gserviceaccount.com # Service account that will be running the service SECRET_REF=secret-name:latest # Reference to secret in the project's google secret manager as <secret name>:<version or latest> (note that the service account must have access to the secret)

     gcloud run deploy $SERVICE_NAME \
     --project=$PROJECT_ID \